Kitware/SMQTK-IQR/docs/release_notes/pending_release.rst

 Web

  * Transfer IQR web demo from mono-repo to this repo

  * Transfer web classifier service from mono-repo to this repo

 Fixes
 -----

+CI

+* Also run CI unittests for PRs targetting branches that match the `release*` glob.